nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `schedit c/1 s/1 us/2 pd/paid r/text`<br>
       Expected: Edit Schedule with the first Client and first Session is edited to second Session in the Session List, with payment updated to paid and remarks updated to text. <br>
-      Details of the edited Schedule is shown in the status message.
+      Details of the edited Schedule are shown in the status message.

 ### 6.11 Deleting a Schedule